panvancouver/panvancouver.github.io/_posts/2016-09-23-letter-to-vsb.md

 ---
 layout: post
-title: "PAN Letter to VSB Trustees Re: School Closures﻿"
+title: "PAN Letter to VSB Trustees Re: School Closures"
 date: 2016-09-23
 lead: "We write today because we are deeply troubled by the process and approach the VSB is currently taking with respect to school closures."
 ---